Docs/Single-Arm SSR

 6. Operating Characteristics

-For both modes, simulated operating characteristics are mandatory before fixing thresholds for the protocol.
+For both modes, operating characteristics must be verified by exact enumeration where feasible, or by adequately precise simulation otherwise, before fixing thresholds for the protocol.
 Bayesian stopping rules are not analytically tied to frequentist Type I error, and the two-arm Mehta–Pocock promising-zone theorem does not transfer analytically to single-arm binomial CP designs (FDA Adaptive Designs Guidance 2019, Section V).
+That is a statement about the promising-zone theorem, not about the whole problem: an inverse-normal combination test built from exact stagewise binomial pp-values with weights fixed before adaptation is a valid analogue, generally conservative because exact binomial pp-values are super-uniform.
+An exact-binomial final is likewise a sound choice where its power cost is acceptable.

 Zetyra's OC table reports, for a grid of true rates p{p0,,p1,}p \in \{p_0, \ldots, p_1, \ldots\}:

 • Type I error at p=p0p = p_0: must be α\leq \alpha.
 If inflated in Bayesian mode, the in-product Calibrate to α button bisects gamma_final via simulation; or raise gamma_efficacy (typically toward 0.97–0.99) and re-simulate.
 If inflated in CP mode, do not assume tighter promising-zone bounds will help — T1E behaviour is design-specific and in many configurations sits uniformly above α across every cp_promising_lower value (Qian 2026, exact-enumeration result; see Section 4 callouts below).
-The recommended path is to switch to Bayesian PP mode, which is calibratable on the continuous gamma_final axis.
+The recommended path is to switch to Bayesian PP mode, which is calibratable along a monotone, stepwise gamma_final threshold axis.

 • Simulated power at p=p1p = p_1: should match the planned power target.